Hendrick Motorsports: Truck No. 5 history

 In 1995, the team fielded the No. 5 DuPont Chevrolet part-time for Terry Labonte.
 He won once at Richmond.
 Roger Mears drove the No. 5 truck once at Mesa Marin Raceway sponsored by Budweiser.

 Truck No. 5 results

 Truck No. 17 history

 The No. 17 Craftsman Truck Series team made its debut in 2000 with Ricky Hendrick driving with GMAC/Quaker State sponsorship.
-He made six races that season and finished in the top-ten four times.
-In 2001, Hendrick won his only career Truck race at Kansas Speedway, becoming the youngest driver at the time to win a truck race at age 21.
+He made six races that season and finished in the top 10 four times.
+In 2001, Hendrick won his only career Truck race at Kansas Speedway, becoming the youngest driver at the time to win a truck race at the age of 21.
 He finished sixth in points, runner-up to Travis Kvapil for Rookie of the Year honors.
 The team did not run after 2001.

 Truck No. 17 results

 Truck No. 24 history

 The No. 24 truck debuted with the Truck Series in 1995 with Scott Lagasse driving and DuPont sponsoring.
 Lagasse posted two top-fives and finished ninth in the standings.

 In 1996, Jack Sprague drove the No. 24 full-time with Quaker State sponsoring.
 He won five races and was second in the points.
 The following season, he won three times and clinched his first NASCAR championship.

 The team lost the Quaker State sponsorship after 1997 but signed GMAC Financial as a sponsor after a one-race deal with Big Daddy's BBQ Sauce.
 He won an additional five races but lost the championship by three points.
 In 1999, Sprague won the championship again but fell to fifth in 2000.
 In 2001, NetZero came on board as the team's sponsor, and Sprague won his third championship.
 After Sprague moved his ride to the Busch Series, Ron Hornaday Jr. drove the No. 24 in a one-race deal at Daytona, finishing twelfth.
 The team closed after that race to focus on its Busch Series efforts.